xunhuang/covid-19/website/README.md

 npm run data  (this will produce the AllData.json and AllData.slim.json from raw data files, this should be run after each data update)

-npm start  (to start development, start local server and run browser0
+npm start  (to start development, start local server and run browser)

 A few tricks to query the data from command line